No love match for Germany in Merkel's third grand coalition

 The new government will be sworn in Wednesday, after nearly six months of political limbo following an election that returned a fragmented parliament.

-Acting SPD leader Olaf Scholz, who will head the finance ministry, said “this isn’t a love match from the get-go”, but the parties would work constructively together.
+Acting SPD leader Olaf Scholz, who will head the finance ministry, said“this isn’t a love match from the get-go”, but the parties would work constructively together.

 “In a world that is becoming more difficult ... it is essential that Europeans stick together and find and develop ways to take charge of their own future,” he said.